US and UK Forces Conducted a Bilateral Mine Countermeasure Exercise, Poseidon’s Chalice

 |Downloads:

-This work, US and UK Forces Conducted a Bilateral Mine Countermeasure Exercise, Poseidon’s Chalice [Image 4 of 4], by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US and UK Forces Conducted a Bilateral Mine Countermeasure Exercise, Poseidon’s Chalice, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US and UK Forces Conducted a Bilateral Mine Countermeasure Exercise, Poseidon’s Chalice

 LEAVE A COMMENT